“To provide dignity and love like Jesus, bringing people together to build stronger, healthier communities.”

 Who We Are

-Family Network of Wyoming is a faith-based 501(C)(3) nonprofit organization dedicated to nourishment for a stronger community by providing our food pantry, durable medical equipment, and other services.
-We are made up of one full-time director and two part time employees with a hands-on board of directors.
-Our volunteers are passionate and hard-working, which allows us to help those in our community who need it the most in an extraordinary capacity.
+Family Network of Wyoming is a faith-based 501(C)(3) nonprofit organization dedicated to nourishment for a stronger community.
+We believe that a stronger community happens when everyone has what it takes to thrive.
+That’s why we provide access to food, medical equipment, and more.
+We are made up of an Executive Director of Operations, an Executive Director of Development, a Program Assistant, and a Board of Directors.
+Our volunteers are passionate and hard-working, which allows us to help those in our community who need it the most.

 Our goal is to foster a caring, kind, and inclusive environment to ensure that those we serve leave feeling dignified and respected.